-Publications often evolve through the connection, collision and mis-connection of words and images to invent and re-make histories, myths and stories.
+Publications often evolve through the connection, collision and mis-connection of words and images that re-make and invent histories, myths and stories.
 The Arsonist’s Tale began with the burning of Chaucer’s The Canterbury Tales.
 Using fire as ‘an editor’ provided material from which a new narrative emerged.
 In View from a hillside, the myth of Loch Ness is re-presented as a photographic romance across time, and in Chants de Chance, the surrealists’ ‘chance encounter of a sewing machine and an umbrella on an operating table’ gives the structure to an illustrated book of surreal poetry.

-Please get in touch if you would like more information or to purchace.
+Please get in touch for more information or to purchace.
+Email: ︎

 ︎